The Complete Guide

 - Sterilizing medical instruments

-So, imagine you are a clinical medical assistant working in an urgent care clinic and someone comes in complaining of nausea, vomiting and dizziness.
-After they filled out the necessary paperwork, they would be sent to one of the exam rooms.
-You would meet them there and take their blood pressure and temperature, as well as take their medical history.
+So, imagine you are a clinical medical assistant working in an urgent care clinic and someone comes in complaining of nausea, vomit and dizziness.
+After helping them fill out the necessary paperwork, you would send them to one of the exam rooms.
+There you would take their blood pressure and temperature, as well as take their medical history.
 You would write all of this information down in their chart for the attending physician.

 Without question, clinical medical assistants are recognized as one of the most important and versatile members of any medical practice.
-No wonder demand for these professionals is booming!
+Their contribution has become even more prominent during the ongoing pandemic, around the world.
+No wonder demand for these professionals is increasing more and more!

 7 Reasons to Become a Clinical Medial Assistant